catehardy/catehardy/README.md

 # Hi there, I'm Cate 👋

-<p style="text-align:center">🌱 I'm currently learning JavaScript and React by working on an open source project</p>
+<p style="text-align:center;">🌱 I'm currently learning JavaScript and React by working on an open source project</p>
-- 🔭 I have a lifelong love of coding that I'm channeling into a career change to web development
+<p style="text-align:center;">🔭 I have a lifelong love of coding that I'm channeling into a career change to web development</p>
 - 📫 You can connect with me at <a href="https://twitter.com/CoderCate" target="blank">Twitter</a> and <a href="https://www.linkedin.com/in/cate-hardy-9a9843222/" target="blank">LinkedIn</a>
 - 😄 Pronouns: she/her
 - 🎲 I love board games, blogging, and rock climbing (it's a workout with problem-solving built in!)